jizhang-nz/HTS-training/README.md

 $ module avail spades
 ```

-* Loading in the version you’d like to use:
+* Loading in the version you’d like to use.
+For example:

 ```bash
 $ module load  SPAdes/3.15.2-gimkl-2020a